 The Safer Communities activity helps to enhance the safety of the community, both now and in the future.
-It includes:

-- Project Turnaround A Restorative Justice programme funded by the Ministry of Justice - Safer Communities Targeted programmes, such as dealing with graffiti, run in conjunction with strategic partners with the aim of helping to reduce crime, raise awareness of issues and facilitate communication
+It includes targeted programmes, such as dealing with graffiti, run in conjunction with strategic partners with the aim of helping to reduce crime, raise awareness of issues and facilitate communication.